Hampi, Karnataka - The land of ruins and boulders

 The Durga temple is located in the centre of Anegundi village.
 The steps were easy to climb and we found a lot of guides following us to guide us through the place.
 We didn’t hire any as we are not so much into history or even mythology.
 After climbing about 50-70 steps we reached a big temple which we did not enter because of a lot of crowd.
 On further climbing, we reached another small temple where we did our prayers.
 Outside the temple, we sat for a while on a podium under a huge tree.
 For you to know, Hampi gets really hot in the afternoon probably because it is surrounded all over by rocks.
 The afternoon heat now started bothering us.
 We decided to climb down the hill and look for a good cool place to spend some time until the sun starts setting.

 On our drive back to the plains, we spotted a nice cosy restaurant on the banks of the Tungabhadra.
 It was an open restaurant with the climbers and creepers as a ceiling and no walls.
 A few pillars supported the climbing vines that grew voraciously all over the wired thread like supports over the pillars.
 The cool breeze from the river kept the place nicely ventilated.
 The cemented floor was divided into equal spaces where small mattresses were placed with a low lying cemented table between each mattress.
 We selected a shady end of the setting and occupied one mattress each with a table in between.
 Our first order was cold-drinks as we were too thirsty facing the heatwave on our ride.
 After having light snacks I fell asleep on the soft mattress.
 Everything about the place was very peaceful.
 After spending more than an hour there, we decided to start climbing the Hanumanahalli hill which is a very famous tourist spot to view the sunset.
-But my husband was not very convinced with the idea as there were just too many tourists over the weekend and we knew that the entire crowd would go there.
+But we were not very convinced with the idea as there were just too many tourists over the weekend and we knew that the entire crowd would go there.
 Hence, we dropped the idea and headed out on our bike to discover our own private sunset point.

 We drove towards the Tungabhadra dam crossing the Sanapur Lake in between.
 The road was surrounded by paddy fields and small hills all over.
 After a good search and taking too many small roads, we found a perfect spot- a huge area of low lying rocks.
 We walked to the highest point and all we could see all around was paddy fields.
 The place was empty, full of greenery with the sun setting on one side and the birds flying back to their nests.
 We witnessed the best sunset in this beautiful place.
 Soon after the sunset, we drove back towards our guest house returning the vehicle first.
 We strolled through the lively market selling all sorts of colourful things from imitation jewellery to lifestyle products.
 We had a light dinner in the restaurant attached to our guest house and were too tired that it didn’t take time to fall asleep.